aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

 *.iplocation.io iplocation.io
 ```

-Select the ACL and use the ‘connector’ ACL and save.
-Perfect you have successfully setup a VPN to bypass Twitch AdBlock for everyone who happens to use your Tailnet as well.
+Select the ACL and use the 'connector' ACL and save.
+Perfect!
+You have successfully set up a VPN to bypass Twitch AdBlock for everyone who happens to use your Tailnet as well.